alleyinteractive/alley-scripts/packages/create-entry/README.md

 If the PHP file is included an optional namespace prompt is provided if the user would like to customize the namespace.
 Default is 'create-entry'.
 If the CLI `--namespace` option is provided this prompt will not show as the namespace has already been set.

 ### Recommended Setup
-* Install `create-entry` as a dev dependency on a project.
+* Install `create-entry` as a dev dependency on a project. e.g. `npm install --save-dev @alleyinteractive/create-entry`
 * Add a `create-entry` script command in the projects `package.json` file to call the script.
 * Add project specific flags to the command setting `--src-dir`, `--namespace`, and `--textdomain` accordingly.
 * Add a separate `create-slotfill` script command in the projects `package.json` file with the necessary flags to scaffold a slotfill entry point.